 - Make the filling: Start your food processor and drop in the 2 cloves of peeled garlic.
 Process until finely chopped.
 Add the remaining filling ingredients and process until smooth, stopping to scrape down the sides of the bowl if necessary.
 Set aside.

 - Preheat oven to 375F.
 Lightly oil a 2 1/2 to 3 quart oblong casserole dish.
 (Mine is 9.5 X 6.5 X 3 inches deep.)
 If you don't want to use oil, try lining the dish with parchment paper.

-- Assemble the lasagna: Spoon about 1/4 cup of the spaghetti sauce into the bottom of the dish, just enough to coat the bottom.
+- Spoon about 1/4 cup of the spaghetti sauce into the bottom of the dish, just enough to coat the bottom.
 Spread half of the spaghetti squash over the sauce, and sprinkle with salt and pepper if you like.
 Drop the filling over the squash by large spoonfuls and then spread it out evenly.
 Arrange the mushrooms over the filling, followed by the spinach, if you’re using it.
 Pour half of the cheese sauce over the spinach and mushrooms.
 Add the remaining squash, smoothing it into an even layer.
 Pour the remaining spaghetti sauce over the top.

 - Bake for 15 minutes.
 Then carefully, starting in the center of the pan, pour the remaining cheese sauce over the top, being careful not to splash the sauce onto the hot pan.
 Return to the oven and cook until the lasagna is bubbling all around the edges, about 30-40 more minutes.
 Remove from oven and allow to stand for at least 15 minutes–the sauce will thicken and the lasagna will be less watery the longer it stands.
 Serve warm.